Combat

 Surprise

 Before combat begins, both sides roll 1d6.
 A result of 1–2 means that side is surprised.
-Apply each combatant's Wisdom Surprise Modifier (see Attributes).
+Apply each combatant's Wisdom Surprise Modifier individually (see Attributes) - so some units on one side may not be suprised while others are.

-A surprised side cannot act during the surprise segment.
-The non-surprised side may move and attack freely.
-If both sides are surprised, no one acts and normal initiative begins.
+A surprised individual cannot act during the surprise segment.
+Non-surprised charaters may move and attack freely.
+If everyone is surprised, no one acts and normal initiative begins.

 The Combat Round